They are immediately greeted by a chorus of:

-Perhaps “reflect” is too serious a word; this is more along the lines of “somewhat linear, probably naïve, and possibly nonsensical musings from deep within strange and unpredictable workings of my brain, which has become far too obsessed with Nalini Singh’s Psy/Changeling novels.”
+Perhaps “reflect” is too serious a word; this is more along the lines of “somewhat linear, probably naïve, and possibly nonsensical musings from deep within the strange and unpredictable workings of my brain, which has become far too obsessed with Nalini Singh’s Psy/Changeling novels.”
 Allow me to digress for a moment:

-The Psy/Changeling novels are a paranormal romance/urban fantasy series about a world inhabited by three races: regular humans, with no special abilities; an intellectually-advanced humanoid species known as the Psy, who are born with various aptitudes for telepathy, telekinesis and teleportation; and Changelings, creatures who are both human and animal and can change into either form at will, and whose social organization is based on the pack animal hierarchies found in the real world.
+The Psy/Changeling novels are a paranormal romance/urban fantasy series about a world inhabited by three races: regular humans, with no special abilities; an intellectually-advanced humanoid species known as the Psy, who are born with various aptitudes for telepathy, telekinesis, and teleportation; and Changelings, creatures who are both human and animal and can change into either form at will, and whose social organization is based on the pack animal hierarchies found in the real world.

 A fan (not me, I swear!) once asked Ms. Singh whether she has researched actual pack animal behaviour, because her descriptions of Changeling pack life are so detailed and nuanced.
 She replied that she has, indeed, done a lot of research on the topic; however, she keeps in mind that the Changelings are human as well, so she isn’t necessarily translating the way pack animals behave directly onto how the Changelings interact in the books.
 The Changelings have fully integrated both their animal and human natures.

-That’s why the pack hierarchy must be maintained at all costs: not in order to keep pack members – especially the submissives – “in their place”, but in order to ensure that all of the functions and duties that are necessary for a healthy pack are being taken care of.
-If the hierarchy is broken, for any reason, pack members will start to feel confused, anxious and nervous.
+That’s why the pack hierarchy must be maintained at all costs: not in order to keep pack members – especially the submissives – “in their place”, but in order to ensure that all the functions and duties that are necessary for a healthy pack are being taken care of.
+If the hierarchy is broken for any reason, pack members will start to feel confused, anxious and, nervous.
 This can quickly escalate to feeling unsafe, which is a dangerous situation for beings who are as fully animal as they are human.
 Because what happens when animals feel unsafe?
 They lash out in violence.

-It is often said that humans are pack animals, despite all of our technological advances, trappings of civilization, and vehement adherence to the ideology of individualism (in so-called Western societies, at least).
+It is often said that humans are pack animals, despite all of our technological advances, trappings of civilization, and strict adherence to the ideology of individualism (in so-called Western societies, at least).
 It is also often said that our pack-like tendencies are the most obvious during an election period.
 Lots of time and energy has been spent on trying to figure out why we humans identify so strongly with one political party – and, significantly, one political party leader – over another.
 Here’s my theory (and I use that term very loosely):

 In a society that is as fundamentally inequitable as ours, though, “safety” is a complicated issue, because one group’s safety often comes at the expense of another’s.
 Consider, for a moment, what safety looks like in a Changeling pack: safety isn’t achieved by marginalizing the submissives to the advantage of the dominants.
 It’s achieved through a hierarchy that requires the positions of all pack members to be equally valued.